tomex360/nordVPiN/README.md

  scripts for NordVPN on the Pi

 **Work in progess - Do not use
+**WARNING** if you run the installer script (dlnord) more than once, you may end up with duplicate entries in crontab and /etc/rc.local.
+Duplicates should be removed manually in this case.

-nordVPiN is a collection of scripts to setup and manage and monitor VPN connections, specifically for NordVPN on the Raspberry Pi (Raspbian)
+nordVPiN is a collection of scripts to setup, manage and monitor VPN connections, specifically for NordVPN on the Raspberry Pi (Raspbian)

+dlnord - Run this first, and only once, as root.
+It will perform the following:
+- check for installation of openVPN and install if required
+- create ~/.config/nordVPiN, location for 2 config files mentioned below
+- download zip from nordVPN containing server connection configs
+- unzip the zip
+- modify the configs to support automatic authentication from credentials stored in a file
+- create a file with user provided credentials (**Warning** this is stored in plain text)
+- move modified server confs and auth file to /etc/openvpn/
+- install scripts 'vpn', 'proxy' and 'cronvpn' to /usr/local/bin/
+- add line to /etc/rc.local to run 'openvpn -- config (path of last used server saved in file .conf/nordVPiN/default.conf)'
+- add a cron job to run accompanying script 'cronvpn' at 5 min intervals
+- run accompanying script 'vpn'

-dlnord - download openvpn configs, setup auto authentication and install,
+ download openvpn configs, setup auto authentication and install,

 vpn - without args will disconnect and reconnect to a random server from default country (USA). vpn countrycode (eg. vpn uk) to connect to a random server from that country